-NAHAC will comply with applicable immigration laws, including the Immigration Reform and Control Act of 1986 and the Immigration Act of 1990.
-As a condition of employment, every individual must provide satisfactory evidence of his or her identity and legal authority to work in the United States.
-Applicants may select to provide any form of acceptable identification from a list of documents provided when completing I-9 form.
+The CompanyOrganization will comply with applicable immigration laws, including the Immigration Reform and Control Act of 1986 and the Immigration Act of 1990.
+As a condition of employment, every individual must provide satisfactory evidence of their identity and legal authority to work in the United States.
+Applicants may provide any form of acceptable identification from a list of documents provided when completing the Form I-9.